 Mayo's stories, essays and poems have appeared in numerous anthologies and literary magazines, including Chelsea, Cenizo Journal, Creative Nonfiction, Kenyon Review, Literal, North American Review, Massachusetts Review, Paris Review, Southwest Review, Tin House and Witness, as well as the Los Angeles Times and Wall Street Journal.

-Her current writing projects include a novel, various translations, and a travel memoir of far West Texas, apropos of which she is posting a series of 24 free podcasts under the title "Marfa Mondays."
+Current writing projects include a travel memoir of far West Texas, apropos of which she is posting a series of 24 free podcasts under the title "Marfa Mondays."